dalmia/calibrate-cli/README.md

 # Calibrate CLI

-Command-line client for the [Calibrate](https://calibrate.artpark.ai) Cloud **API** — run and manage your AI evals from CI.
-This can be used by your coding agents like Claude Code/Codex to directly communicate with Calibrate without you having to navigate the UI.
+Command-line client for [Calibrate](https://calibrate.artpark.ai), a framework for evaluating AI agents which lets you move from slow, manual testing to a fast, automated, and repeatable testing process for your entire agent stack.
+Use it to run and manage your evals from the terminal — including from coding agents like Claude Code or Codex — without navigating the UI.

 ## Install